Plane carrying 2 crashes in river near N. Hampshire, Vermont

-HAVERHILL, N.H. — A small plane has crashed in the Connecticut River between New Hampshire and Vermont.
+HAVERHILL, N.H. — A small plane has crashed in the Connecticut River between New Hampshire and Vermont, injuring two people.

-The Federal Aviation Administration told WMUR-TV that a Searey aircraft crashed in the river between Haverhill, New Hampshire, and Newbury, Vermont, at 1:20 p.m.
+The Federal Aviation Administration tells WMUR-TV that a Searey aircraft crashed in the river between Haverhill, New Hampshire, and Newbury, Vermont, at 1:20 p.m.
 Sunday.

-New Hampshire Fish and Game says the two people on board were removed from the plane.
-WCAX-TV reported that two people were taken to the hospital, one by helicopter.
-There was no immediate word on their injuries or condition.
+State police say the pilot and a passenger on board the small amphibious experimental aircraft were taken to hospitals, one by helicopter.
+One person is in stable condition with serious injuries at Dartmouth-Hitchcock Medical Center.
+The condition of the other person, who’s in a hospital in Woodsville, wasn’t immediately available.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.